EmilSkaaning/DeepStruc/README.md

 6. [Acknowledgments](#Acknowledgments)
 7. [License](#license)

-We here apply DeepStruc for the structural analysis of a model system of monometallic nanoparticles (MMNPs) with seven different structure types and demonstrate the method for both simulated and experimental PDFs.
+We here apply DeepStruc for the structural analysis of a model system of mono-metallic nanoparticle (MMNPs) with seven different structure types and demonstrate the method for both simulated and experimental PDFs.
 DeepStruc can reconstruct simulated data with an average mean absolute error (MAE) of the atom xyz-coordinates on 0.093 ± 0.058 Å after fitting a contraction/extraction factor, an ADP and a scale parameter.